Ladyfingers Recipe is an easy to make delicious, dainty cookie that is sometimes also called little

 Place batter in a pastry bag with a 1/2 inch tip.

-I use a Ziploc plastic bag (gallon size).
 Cut a 1/2 inch hole in the corner of the bag to pipe batter through.

 Place parchment paper on cookie sheet and spray with vegetable oil or grease with butter.